IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ```

 As the resulting `meanFirstMoments` vector has the same length as the initial `sibil` segment list, we can now easily visualize these values in the form of a boxplot.
-R Example \@ref(rexample:usecases-uc4boxplot) shows the R code that produces Figure \@ref(fig:usecases-uc4boxplot).
+The R code below shows the R code that produces Figure \@ref(fig:usecases-uc4boxplot).

 ```r